 Students in grades 9-12 enrolled in an AP/Honors course have the responsibility to maintain a grade of at least a "B-" in that course.
-The following level changes: from AP to Honors; from AP to Academic; and from Honors to Academic are permitted through the 3rd school day after the posting of grades at the close of the first (1st) marking period (BOE Regulation 2464, Gifted and Talented Students).
+The following level changes: from AP to Honors; from AP to Academic; and from Honors to Academic are permitted only during the week following the posting of first (1st) marking period Progress Reports (BOE Regulation 2464, Gifted and Talented Students).